ccme-tmc/gap2-testcases/README.md

 ## Requirements

 - Python >= 3.5 or Python2 >= 2.7.18 to run generator script.
-- Wien2k for preparing DFT starting point.
+- WIEN2k for preparing DFT starting point.
 Favorably version 14.2
-- GAP code, for generating inputs for GW and test.
+- GAP (>=2c) code, for generating inputs for GW and test.

-Note that environment variable `WIENROOT` must be set if one wants to initialze the WIEN2k and GAP inputs on his own.
+Note that environment variable `WIENROOT` must be set if one wants to initialze the WIEN2k and GAP inputs.

 ## Usage